Winter Cover Crop

 Mary’s Celebrity seedlings did great until I planted them in a hole with too much 15-0-15 and burned the roots.
 Justin Gill gave us Roma, Celebrity and Better Boy seedlings he grew and I bought 6 Amelias.

 - Rec’d ACES email with a link to their page about Late Blight on tomatoes.
 The photos of it are what is happening in our garden that was the reason for the above spray.
-The 2020 SE Veg Growers Handbook (Handbook) accessed today, recommends Chlorothalonil in the weeks near harvest.
-That is confirmation that the above spray was the right thing to do.
+The 2020 SE Veg Growers Handbook, recommends Chlorothalonil (Daconil) in the weeks near harvest.
+That is confirmation that the above spray cited in item 4 below was the right thing to do.

 - See TomatoDirt.com page Different Kinds of Tomato Blight and How to Tell Them Apart for photos of the different diseases.